Seb900lol/ROBLOX-2006-2016-Collection/README.md

 (Note: You will need the x86 pack.
 It may also help to have the x64 pack as well.)

+IMPORTANT: 2006
+That is not the real 2006 client, its a remake.

 WARNING: DO NOT CONNECT TO UNTRUSTED SERVERS
 This build does support hosting and connecting to servers, but there's a non-zero chance this build has exploitable bugs that can be used for remote code execution on your machine.